klimbeta/klimbeta/docs/guide/What/WhatBetaComp.md

 ## Other types of Climbing

+[InsertImage] of BetaComp in ecosystem map

+### Beta Climbing

+Climbing which puts equal focus on all aspects of a climber's experience.

 ### Wall Climbing

-Use any means necessary to get to the top of a wall.
+Climbing focused on reaching a location in an [Envrionment]() by any means necessary.

 - Aid Climbing
+- Ice Climbing
+- Mixed Climbing
+    - See The Alpinist Film

 ### Route Climbing

-Complete a defined Route on a Wall.
+Climbing focused on completing a [Route]().

+- Every time a climber climbs on Rock.
+- Bouldering
+- Lead Climbing
 - Speed Climbing
 - Dyno Competition
+- Psicobloc Competition
+- Buildering

 ### Move Climbing

+Climbing focused on performing a [Move]().

+- Deadhang Competition
+- Grip Strength Competition
+    - Squamish Boulder

 ### Beta Climbing

 ### Flow Climbing

+Climbing focuses on [Neuropsychological]() experience of climbing.

+- Free Solo Climbing
+- Free Base Climbing
 - Requires a SprayWall with a high density of Holds.
 - Meditative
 - Autobelay or Bouldering